ieee-vgtc/ieeevis.org/year/2019/info/call-participation/call-for-participation.md

 of abstract data (such as graphs, tables, or text data).

 *IEEE Conference on Scientific Visualization (SciVis):*<br />
-Papers in SciVis typically relate to the design or evaluation of new or improved visual encodings or interaction techniques of data where the spatial layout is given by the dataset (such as scalar, vector and tensor fields).
+Papers in SciVis typically focus on new or improved visual encodings, mathematical models, algorithms, or interaction techniques for the visualization of data related to science and engineering (often representing scalar, vector, or tensor fields).

 *Which conference track should I submit to?*<br />
 We encourage you to allocate your submission to one of the three tracks above.
 But if you are unsure, you will have the option